Migrating a Wordpress Blog to Webflow: choosing the right method and the right budget

 The cons of using PowerImporter to transfer a Wordpress blog to Webflow:

-- Cost involved: Requires a PowerImporter subscription
+- Cost involved: Requires a PowerImporter plan

 - Less control: Compared to manual migration, you relinquish some control over the process.